Polynomials in categories with pullbacks: Introduction

-of cardinality $14$.
-The task of forming the polynomial $p$ can then be done in $3$ steps.
+of ``usages of variables'', informally consisting of no $w$'s, nine $x$'s, two $y$'s and three $z$'s.
+The task of forming the polynomial $p$ can then be done in three steps.
 First one takes the input variables and duplicates or ignores them according to how often each variable is used.
-The book-keeping of this step is by means of the evident function $p_1:\tnb{UVar} \to \tnb{In}$, which in our example we have indicated by how we labelled the elements of the set $\tnb{UVar}$.
-In the second step one performs all the multiplications, and this is book-kept by taking products over the fibres of the function $p_2:\tnb{UVar} \to \tnb{MSum}$ which sends each usage to the monomial summand in which it occurs.
+The book-keeping of this step is by means of the evident function $p_1:\tnb{UVar} \to \tnb{In}$, which in our example forgets the subscripts of elements of $\tnb{UVar}$.
+In the second step one performs all the multiplications, and this is book-kept by taking products over the fibres of the function $p_2:\tnb{UVar} \to \tnb{MSum}$ which sends each usage to the monomial summand in which it occurs, that is

 Finally one adds up the summands, and this is book-kept by summing over the fibres of the evident function $p_3:\tnb{MSum} \to \tnb{Out}$.
 Thus the polynomial $p$ ``is'' the diagram

 in the category $\Set$.
 A categorical interpretation of the formula (\ref{eq:expository-poly}) from the diagram (\ref{eq:first-poly}) begins by regarding an $n$-tuple of variables as (the fibres of) a function into a given set of cardinality $n$.
 Duplication of variables is then interpretted by the functor $\Delta_{p_1} : \Set/\tnb{In} \to \Set/\tnb{UVar}$ given by pulling back along $p_1$, taking products by the functor $\Pi_{p_2} : \Set/\tnb{UVar} \to \Set/\tnb{MSum}$ and taking sums by applying the functor $\Sigma_{p_3}:\Set/\tnb{MSum} \to \Set/\tnb{Out}$ given by composing with $p_3$.
 Composing these functors gives